 Naomi took the baby and held him in her arms, cuddling him, cooing over him, waiting on him hand and foot.
 The neighbourhood women started calling him “Naomi’s baby boy!”
 But his real name was Obed.
 Obed was the father of Jesse, and Jesse the father of David.
 (Ruth 4:14-17 MSG)

 The scene we are taken to is one of Naomi, a young boy in her arms and women of Bethlehem gathered around her.
-We don’t know if she happens to be at the markets or at the temple or at a feast or celebration but…again we don’t get the context.
+We don’t know if she happens to be at the market place or at the temple or at a feast or celebration or outside her home but…again we don’t get the context.
 All we know is there is a ‘grandma’ whose arms were empty but are now full and the women have noticed.
 When Naomi left Bethlehem she had two sons but she returns with no sons but even worse with no grandson, no legacy and no dream.
 As soon as the women arrive back in Bethlehem and the women recognise her, she declares her identity: Mara…bitter, empty.

 Chapter One: When I feel empty and bitter or resentful ..the best place to go is the house of bread…back to the bread of life.
 Even when I am where I should be, the outcome of fullness and return I long for, takes time.
 It took some time to have her arms filled.
 There was strategy involved.
 There were other people involved in the process and there was the God factor.
 There is no way Naomi’s arms would be filled without the hand of God and others willingly doing what they needed to do in the process.